E F T Emotional Freedom Techniques

 - Tap or massage lightly on the acupuncture points (acupoints) with your fingers.

-Setup Statement (Karate Chop Point)
+Set up Statement (Karate Chop Point)

 - Tap the side of your hand while repeating 3 times: “Even though I feel anxious about riding and performing, I deeply and completely love and accept myself.”